michellewatts20000/team-profile-generator/README.md

   run 'npm i'

   ## Usage
-  run 'node index' - generated index.html will be saved in your dist folder.
+  run 'node index' - answer all the questions and a generated index.html will be saved in your dist folder.

   ## Screenshots